althof-z/F-AND24001116-SYNRGY7-alt-YourAnime-ch6/README.md

  [![Platform](https://img.shields.io/badge/platform-Android-green.svg)](http://developer.android.com/index.html) [![Kotlin](https://img.shields.io/badge/kotlin-1.9.23-orange.svg)](http://kotlinlang.org) [![Gradle](https://img.shields.io/badge/gradle-8.4-%2366DCB8.svg)](https://developer.android.com/studio/releases/gradle-plugin)

-AnimeVault is an Android application designed to provide users with an exceptional experience in searching and watching anime.
+AnimeVault is an Android application designed to provide users with an exceptional experience in finding the best anime.
 With a focus on quality and convenience, AnimeVault offers features that allow users to easily search and discover their favorite anime.

 ## Main Features

 - **Search and Discover Anime**: Easily find and discover your favorite anime.
-- **Personalized Recommendations**: Get anime recommendations based on your preferences and viewing history.
 - **Favorites Management**: Save and manage your favorite anime in a dedicated list.
 - **Browser Integration**: Instantly search for your favorite anime in the browser.